jfischoff/distributed-flow/README.md

 # About

-`distributive-flow`, or `dflow` for short, is a simple method for zero-downtime deployment of socket based `Haskell` applications.
+`distributive-flow`, or `dflow` for short, is a simple method for zero-downtime deployment of `Haskell` applications.

 `dflow` manages multiple versions of the same `Executable` on a clusters of `Node`s.

-`dflow` is parameterized over the following variables.
+`dflow` is parameterized with following options.
 - `Image` is an opaque handle.
 It cannot be inspected.
 It is passed to the `VMBackend`.
 - `PublicKeys` is also an opaque.
 - `VMBackend` provides the function `Image -> Node`